Jon Gomm [Interview]

 That’s cool!
 So how would you say you’ve evolved, as a musician and as a person, since you released Hypertension back in 2003?

 It’s such a huge contrast.
-Even though the recordings that I made for Live In The Acoustic Asylum are just live, so it’s just cables coming out of my guitar pedal board and going into a computer – that’s how it was recorded, pretty much – and it’s not just a nice, clear recording, it sounds so much better than the albums that the songs came from!
+Even though the recordings that I made for Live In The Acoustic Asylum are just live, so it’s just cables coming out of my guitar pedal board and going into a computer – that’s how it was recorded, pretty much – it’s not just a nice, clear recording.
+It actually sounds so much better than the albums that the songs came from!

 I know so much more about how to make a good sound.
 I know so much more about how to do that technically, and also I play so much better than I did 12 years ago when I made Hypertension.
 I’m such a better player, and a much much much better singer, than I was.
 Hopefully I’ll keep getting better, and there’s definitely still room for improvement, but it’s just so much better, and that’s the best thing about having versions of these songs where I put on the recording and I feel happy with it, and I’m happy for people to hear it.
 I’m proud of it.